-The College Board offers a Net Price Calculator used by the 200 colleges, as of May 2019.
+The College Board offers a Net Price Calculator used by more than 200 colleges.

 This calculator offers the advantage of saving the information you enter (your family's income, assets, and, in some cases, the student's GPA, class rank and test scores) or future use.
-The information saved can be used to access your net price for any of the other 200 colleges subscribing to the College Board's calculator.
+Your can then use the same information to get your net price for any of the other colleges subscribing to the College Board's calculator.

 - Select a college from the the College Board’s Net Price Calculator subscriber list.
-You will be taken to that college’s calculator where you will have the option to sign into your College Board account or create an account.
+Then you'll have the option to sign into your College Board account or create an account.

 2. You can opt to create an account to save the information you enter.